amortensen/dots-architecture/draft-ietf-dots-architecture.md

 ### Direct Signaling {#direct-signaling}

-A signaling session may take the form of direct signaling between the DOTS clients and servers, as shown in {{fig-direct-signaling}}.
+Signaling may take the form of direct signaling between the DOTS clients and servers, as shown in {{fig-direct-signaling}}.

 ~~~~~
         +-------------+                            +-------------+